Skip to content

 settled-boundary

 settled-boundary is the author-facing settlement contract for a [:dispatch event-vector] step.
-It is not a new headless scheduler: in the :headless runner it is the existing dispatch-sync run-to-fixed-point drain (§Normative surface), renamed/projected rather than reimplemented.
+It is not a new headless scheduler: in the :headless runner it is the existing dispatch-sync run-to-fixed-point drain (§Normative surface), projected rather than reimplemented.
 Richer runners add adapter-supplied flushes with a declared bound:

 • :headless — the frame's event queue is drained AND all synchronous re-dispatches have settled (the dispatch-sync semantics this Spec already guarantees);